 No clinical signs are characteristic of rabies and differential diagnosis may involve many agents or syndromes.
 Initial symptoms often include fever, pain, unusual or unexplained tingling, pricking or a burning sensation (paraesthesia) at the wound site.

-As the virus spreads through the central nervous system, progressive, fatal inflammation of the brain and spinal cord develops.
+As the virus spreads from muscle cells at the site of inoculation through the peripheral nerves to the central nervous system, progressive, fatal inflammation of the spinal cord and subsequently, brain (encephalitis) develops.

-There are two forms of rabies: furious form and the paralytic form.
+Rabies infection manifests in two forms of rabies: furious (classical or encephalitic) form and the paralytic form.

-- Furious rabies accounts for approximately 70% of the total number of human cases and will manifest as signs of hyperactivity, excited behavior, hydrophobia and sometimes aerophobia.
-After a few days, death occurs by cardio-respiratory arrest.
+- Furious rabies accounts for approximately 80% of the total number of human cases; manifesting as signs of hyperactivity, hypersalivation, periods of agitation alternating with lucidity, hydrophobia and sometimes aerophobia.
+After a few days, the infection invariably leads to coma and death by cardio-respiratory arrest.

-- Paralytic rabies (or dumb rabies) accounts for approximately 30% of the total number of human cases.
+- Paralytic (or dumb) rabies accounts for approximately 30% of the total number of human cases.
 This form of rabies runs a less dramatic but longer course than the furious form.
-The muscles gradually become paralyzed, starting at the site of the bite or scratch.
-A coma slowly develops and eventually death occurs.
+There is flaccid muscle weakness in the early onset of infection, starting at the site of the bite or scratch, followed by gradual paralysis.
+Death by respiratory failure is generally preceded by the development of a coma.
 The paralytic form of rabies is often misdiagnosed, contributing to the underreporting of the disease.